metalivedev/dotclouddocs/public/0.9/faq.rst

 Can I add or remove components later?
 -------------------------------------

 Yes!
-For example, you can add memcache when you're ready for it.
-Or you can stop using Cassandra when you realize it doesn't live up to the hype.
-And so on.
+For example, you can add redis when you're ready for it.
+Or you can stop using your static website when you find that you like to generate pages dynamically instead.

 You don't support my favorite database/language!
 ------------------------------------------------

-We are releasing our components gradually.
-Some are still in alpha and aren't accessible to all beta users.
-If you'd like to alpha-test a particular component, let us know!
+Are you sure?
+There are so many `recipes for custom services! <https://github.com/search?q=on+dotcloud>`_

 Do I need to use git to use dotCloud?